sparshsah/foggy-demo/demo/ml/musings.md

 I deliberately won't refer to this as a "bias-variance tradeoff" because I think that term has some unrelated baggage attached to it.
-But there is a legitimate tradeoff here --
+But there is a legitimate tradeoff here between "stability" and "sensitivity" --
 When choosing a model architecture and retraining strategy, Should you prefer:
-- One that's "simpler" and more likely to "underfit", but is therefore easier to understand (e.g. via SHAP) and less likely to coverge to an isolated local optimum or overfit to noise realized since the last retrain; or,
+- One that's "simpler" and more likely to "underfit", but is therefore easier to understand (e.g. via SHAP) and less likely to converge to an isolated local optimum or overfit to noise realized since the last retrain; or,
-- One that's "more complex" and more likely to "overfit", but is therefore more expressive (at least in theory) and more likely to pick up on weakening/reversing megatrends or cycles or breaks since the last retrain
+- One that's "more complex" and more likely to "overfit", but is therefore more expressive (at least in theory) and more likely to pick up on weakening/reversing megatrends or cycles or breaks developing since the last retrain
 ?

 ofc if ur gonna retrain annual and submit rebalance orders to your algo wheel once a week, it matters. u want your model artifact to be valid for a year and its view to be a good guide through the week.